Institute of Mathematics and Applications, Bhubaneswar

 The Institute of Mathematics and Applications (IMA), located in Bhubaneswar, Odisha, in India, is a research and education institution that was established by the Government of Odisha in 1999.
 Its dual purposes are to conduct advanced research in pure and applied mathematics and to provide postgraduate education leading to master's and Ph.D. degrees in mathematics, computation, computational finance, and data science.
 The institute also runs training programs in schools aimed at increasing mathematics awareness and leading to competitions such as the Mathematics Olympiads.
 The UG and PG courses are currently affiliated to Utkal University, which is the largest affiliating university in the country.

 History

 The institute was established by the Government of Odisha in the year 1999, vide the Resolution of the Government of Odisha, Science and Technology Department letter no. 368-ST-I (SC) – 159/98 dated 31 May 1999 with wide-ranging aims and objectives as notified in the Gazette No. 18, 23 July 1999 / SRAVANA, 1, 1921.
 The institute has been registered on 28 March 2000 under the provision of Registration of Societies Act 1860 with Registration No. 20851 /187 of 1999–2000.
 The institute began functioning in 1999 inside a room of the Pathani Samanta Planetarium in Bhubaneswar.
 On 23 July 2008, IMA acquired its residential campus, built by Tata Steel in Bhubaneswar city, when it was established as a full-fledged, degree-granting academic institution.
 The new institute was inaugurated by Sj.
 Naveen Patnaik was then the honorable chief minister.

+On 2022 Government decided to convert the institute into a full-fledged university and a centre of excellence.